Islam and Sikhism: Practices

-Similarities

 Grooming and dress

 The Khalsa Panth among Sikhs are guided by the five Ks.
-They keep their head hair long (kesh) and men wear turbans (head hair cover).
+They keep their head hair long (kesh) and men wear dastar (turban).
 They carry a wooden comb, wear an iron bracelet, wear a cotton underwear, and carry a kirpan (steel sword).
 Non-baptized Sikh women are free to dress as they wish in Sikhism.
 Sex segregation is not required in public places or Sikh temples by Sikhism.

 Muslim males are encouraged to grow their beards and trim the moustache.
 Men in some Muslim communities wear turban (head cap).
 Muslim men, as well as women, must dress modestly.
 Muslim women are required to cover their bodies in public, with some Islamic scholars stating that the Hadiths require covering the face too; it is also highly recommended to cover their hair.
 Islam encourages gender segregation in public, and Muslim men and women do not usually mix in public places such as mosques.
 These restrictions are part of Adab.